UniversalDependencies/docs/_ctn/feat/InfStruct.md

 </tr>
 </table>

 Chintang employs several [PART]() that indicate topic, focus, and related discourse functions.
-Each of these particles reflects the expectations of one or both speech act participants.
+These particles reflect the expectations of one or both speech act participants.

 ### <a name="Foc">`Foc`</a>: focus